cbrowne9472/MockMateProj/README.md

 # MockMate

 MockMate is a web platform designed to help interviewees practice and improve their technical skills through realistic mock interviews.
-Built during a hackathon, this project empowers users to simulate coding interviews, receive feedback from peers, and track their progress over time.
+Built during a hackathon, this project empowers users to simulate coding interviews, receive feedback from peers, and track their progress over time

 ## 💡 What is MockMate?